han-xudong/libfrankapy/docs/source/development/architecture.rst

 Architecture Overview
 =====================

-LibFrankaPy is designed as a high-performance Python interface for Franka Emika robots, combining the ease of Python with the real-time capabilities of C++.
+libfrankapy is designed as a high-performance Python interface for Franka Emika robots, combining the ease of Python with the real-time capabilities of C++.

 Design Principles
 -----------------